 It’s Cinco de Mayo!
-My secret – I don’t actually like going out to celebrate this particular holiday.
+And here’s a secret – I don’t actually like going out to celebrate Cinco de Mayo.
 I prefer my chips and salsa and margaritas without a side of holy crow why are there so many people here?!
-So, unless my friends are heading out somewhere, I usually stay in and enjoy an adult beverage in the (relative) peace and quiet of my living room (I have a dog…it only stays but so quiet around here).
+So, unless my friends are heading out somewhere, I usually stay in and enjoy an adult beverage in the (relative) peace and quiet of my living room.

-Knowing that, I delayed my weekly wine post by one day.
+So, I delayed my weekly wine post by one day, because I knew I’d be having a glass tonight.
 I know, I know.
 It’s Cinco de Mayo and I should be drinking tequila, but I just don’t want to.
 And I believe there’s not really an occasion for which wine is not appropriate.
-So there.
 It is a holiday, though, and I wanted to open something special.
 It’s also a little chilly outside, and has been for most of the week, so we went for a red tonight.

 Here’s the bottle we opened: